ietf-wg-asdf/SDF/sdf.md

 The `sdfObject` group lists the affordances of instances of this object.
 The `sdfProperty` group lists the property affordances described by the model; these represent various perspectives on the state of the object.
 Properties can have additional qualities to describe the state more precisely.
-Properties can be annotated to be read, write or read/write; how this is done by the underlying transfer protocols is not described.
+Properties can be annotated to be read, write or read/write; how this is actually done by the underlying transfer protocols is not described in the SDF model but left to companion protocol bindings.
 Properties are often used with RESTful paradigms {{-rest-iot}}, describing state.
 The `sdfAction` group is the mechanism to describe other interactions in terms of their names, input, and output data (no data are used in the example), as in a POST method in REST or in a remote procedure call.
 The example `toggle` is an Action that